Home Guides WHEN GLASS CANNOT BE RESTORED

 - Specialist coatings or treated glass have been affected

-- Previous repair attempts have already altered the surface unevenly
+- Previous repair attempts have caused uneven surface distortion

-Understanding these limits early helps avoid wasted restoration attempts and ensures the correct decision is made.
+Understanding these limits helps ensure the most effective and cost-efficient decision is made.

 WHY SOME GLASS CANNOT BE FULLY RESTORED